-- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 21) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 36) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions; - (11) cleaned has the same meaning as in the Workplace Directions; - (12) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (13) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (14) confirmed case means a worker or person diagnosed with SARS-CoV-2 and includes the period of time prior to the diagnosis during which the confirmed case is considered infectious;
+- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018 of the Commonwealth; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 29) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 43) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions: - (11) Chief Veterinary Officer means the chief veterinary officer of the Department of Jobs, Precincts and Regions; - (12) cleaned has the same meaning as in the Workplace Directions; - (13) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (14) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (15) confirmed case means a worker or person diagnosed with SARS-CoV-2 and includes the period of time prior to the diagnosis during which the confirmed case is considered infectious: